gcastill0/go-integration-playground/tasks/task1-jsonfix/README.md

 The goal of this task is to treat a malformed JSON document, explain errors in terms of the JSON grammar, and produce a corrected, well-formed version.
 We take a layered, testable approach: first validate syntax, then show evidence.

-You can navigate through this article through this menu:
+You can navigate through this article using this menu:

 1. [Validation](#validation)
 2. [Exercise Details](#exercise-details)